jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 :::danger RPi5

-Please AVOID Rapsberry Pi 5 for Jellyfin.
+Please AVOID Raspberry Pi 5 for Jellyfin.
 The Raspberry Pi 5 lacks hardware encoders altogether.
 The Raspberry Pi Foundation has also not responded to requests for official comment from the Jellyfin team.

 :::